In the guide

 See 'Providing price information' for more information.Back to top

-Please note that the inclusion of an organisation in the list does not imply any approval or warranty as to the standing or capability of that organisation by the Chartered Trading Standards Institute.Back to top
+Please note that a link to an organisation in the list does not imply any approval or warranty as to the standing or capability of that organisation by the Chartered Trading Standards Institute.Back to top

 In this update